 2. A good work-life balance

 To attract top talent, companies are offering an assortment of perks that encourage employees to take care of themselves and spend more time with their families.
 And that makes perfect sense: The happier workers are, the more productive, creative and loyal they’re likely to be.
 As you research potential workplaces, take a good look at their job postings and website.
 Are they proud of their generous vacation policy and flexible scheduling?
-During the interview, ask hiring managers how the company helps employees balance work and personal life with policies such as telecommuting and flextime.
+During the interview, ask hiring managers how the company prioritizes work-life balance and whether it has policies such as telecommuting and flextime.

 3. The right opportunities

 You want to be part of an organization that will invest in your future as a payroll professional.
 When speaking with hiring managers, ask what they offer in terms of professional training.
 Do they help pay for certification exams and payroll association fees?
 Will they allow you to take continuing professional education (CPE) courses on company time?
 Do they provide mentoring opportunities for your payroll career?
 Employers that value their workers typically put strong emphasis on professional development.

 Sometimes landing a top payroll job requires moving to another area.
 Finding the right city depends on your priorities.
 To help you weigh your options, Robert Half has put together a list of 25 U.S. major cities to compare career prospects — ranked by factors such as career prospects, quality of life, cost of living and cultural diversity.
 If you’re in a position to relocate, doing so could give your professional and personal life a boost.

 Do you like fast-paced and challenging assignments, or do you prefer predictable and steady work?
 Is your preference to hang out after hours with colleagues, or are you more comfortable with well-defined professional boundaries?
 The best workplace is the one where you can feel at home each day, and where you’re a respected part of the team.